 He briefly left TNA to see if WWE possessed greener pastures, but ended up returning with only a month's worth of a Velocity winning streak under his belt when they tried to get him to cut his hair and he refused (in addition to him realizing that they had no plans on revamping their Cruiserweight division).
-He returned to the indies, then to TNA and his team with Michael Shane (now going by his real name Matt Bentley due to trademark issues), before the two were repackaged as part of a gothic faction also involving Johnny Devine, revealed to have become understudies.
+He returned to the indies, then to TNA and his team with Michael Shane (now going by his real name Matt Bentley due to trademark issues), before the two were repackaged as part of a gothic faction also involving Johnny Devine, revealed to have become understudies to Raven.
 As part of the gimmick, while Devine and Bentley were renamed Havok and Martyr, Kazarian simply had his name shortened to Kaz.
 This was a significant hint that he'd retained some sense of his individuality and that the angle was mostly meant to get him over as he would rebel against Raven, turn face, and overcome Serotonin.
 He would embark on the biggest push of his TNA career, being marketed as a fearless competitor and athlete, defeating Christian Cage in a ladder match for a shot at Kurt Angle's TNA World Heavyweight Championship, and even coming just short of defeating Angle.
 Other angles included a tag team with Eric Young and his superhero alter ego, usually to fight against James Mitchell's team of monsters, and a stint in the World X Cup in which he failed to get the victory for Team TNA, which was used to write him out as having fallen out of love with wrestling so that he could be used as the masked video game character Suicide.